Auburn Bulletin 2024-2025

 A. NICKIE BAIRD, Associate Dean for Clinical Affairs

-THE COLLEGE OF VETERINARY MEDICINE offers a Bachelor of Science (BS) in Public and One Health (PAOH), a professional Doctor of Veterinary Medicine (DVM) degree, and graduate (MS and PhD) degrees in Biomedical Sciences (VMBS).
+THE COLLEGE OF VETERINARY MEDICINE offers a Bachelor of Science (BS) in Public and One Health (PAOH), a professional Doctor of Veterinary Medicine (DVM) degree, and graduate degrees (MS and PhD) in Biomedical Sciences (VMBS).

 The undergraduate major is administered through the Office of Research and Graduate Studies, under the leadership of Dr. Frank Bartol.
 Additional information can be found under the Program tab or at https://www.vetmed.auburn.edu/academics/public-and-one-health/.